 This Data Privacy Notice is about the policy of the University regarding the data that it collects, uses, shares, and/or processes.
 TSU respects your right to privacy; it is also committed to comply with the Philippine Republic Act No. 10173, also known as the Data Privacy Act of 2012 (DPA), in order to protect and ensure the privacy, safety and security, and responsible use of your personal data under its control and custody.
 As a general rule, TSU will only disclose your personal data to third parties with your consent and following the provisions or requirements of applicable laws.

-Sensitive personal information (e.g. confidential educational records, age, birthdate, civil status, health, ethnicity, etc.), on the other hand, may be processed or disclosed when such is allowed by laws and regulations, such regulatory enactments provide for the protection of such information and the consent of the data subject is not required for such law or regulation (e.g. under the Education Act of 1982 parents have the right to access the educational records of children who are under their parental responsibility); such is needed to protect the life and health of the data subject or another person and the data subject is unable to legally or physically express consent, in the case of medical treatment, needed for the protection of lawful rights and interests of natural or legal persons in court proceedings, for the establishment, exercise or defense of legal claims or where provided to government or public authority.
+Sensitive personal information (e.g. personal data sheet, confidential educational records, age, birthdate, civil status, health, ethnicity, etc.), on the other hand, may be processed or disclosed when consent of the data owner is secured and allowed by laws and regulations.
+Also, some regulatory enactments provide for the protection of such information and the consent of the data subject is not required for such law or regulation (e.g. under the Education Act of 1982 parents have the right to access the educational records of children who are under their parental responsibility); such is needed to protect the life and health of the data subject or another person and the data subject is unable to legally or physically express consent, in the case of medical treatment, needed for the protection of lawful rights and interests of natural or legal persons in court proceedings, for the establishment, exercise or defense of legal claims or where provided to government or public authority.

-Rest assured that TSU personnel/staff are allowed to process your personal information only when such processing is part of their official duties.
+Rest assured that only authorized TSU personnel/staff are allowed to process your personal information only as part of their official duties.

 What data does TSU collect, acquire, or generate?

 TSU collects, acquires, or generates your personal data in different forms and ways.
 These may include, but not limited to, written records, photos or video recordings, and digital materials.